-Prerequisite: Appropriate placement test scores, OR MAT 066 or MAT 068 or MAT 096 with a grade of "C" or higher
+Prerequisite: Appropriate placement test scores, OR MAT 066 or MAT 068 or MAT 096 with a grade of "C" or higher fall

 An introductory geometry course that will cover the normal topics of the high school geometry course.
 Topics will include undefined terms, axioms, postulates, theorems, congruence, similarity, ratio, proportion, angles, parallel lines, triangles, other polygons, locus, circles, area, perimeter, and volume.
 Topics from solid geometry as well as the writing of inductive, deductive, and indirect proofs will also be included.
 Not transferable.
-Four hours lecture/discussion a week.

-MAT 085 - Intermediate Algebra I (2) Prerequisite: MAT 066 with a grade of "C" or higher
+MAT 085 - Intermediate Algebra I (2)

+Prerequisite: MAT 066 with a grade of "C" or higher Lecture: Two hours of lecture/discussion per week.

 The first in a sequence of two courses in intermediate algebra.
 Topics include solving equations by factoring, rational expressions, systems of two and three equations, and absolute value equations and inequalities.
 Not transferable.
-Two hours lecture/discussion a week.

-MAT 086 - Intermediate Algebra II (2) Prerequisite: MAT 085 with a grade of "C" or higher
+MAT 086 - Intermediate Algebra II (2)

+Prerequisite: MAT 085 with a grade of "C" or higher Lecture: Two hours of lecture/discussion per week.

 The second in a sequence of two courses in intermediate algebra.
 Topics include radicals and complex numbers, quadratic equations and functions, algebra of functions, inverse functions, and exponential and logarithmic functions.
 Not transferable.
-Two hours lecture/discussion a week.

-MAT 096 - Elementary Algebra (4) Prerequisite: None
+MAT 096 - Elementary Algebra (4)

 An introductory course in algebra.
 Topics include operations with signed numbers and fractions, graphing and solving linear equations and inequalities, slopes, introduction to functions, operations on polynomials, factoring, and applications.
 Not transferable.
-Four hours lecture/discussion a week.

 Note: This course is for NIU KCMA students.